-If your kids love paddling around on the surface then, absolutely you should!
+If your kids love paddling around on or near the surface then, absolutely you should!
 The innovative design of full face masks makes snorkeling a fun and unforgettable experience.
 These masks are so comfortable and easy to use.
 Once your children have tried snorkeling with a full face snorkel mask, they'll never want to go back to the old style mask and mouth piece again.

 The straps are elasticized making these easy to put on and adjust to a snug fit.
 After the initial adjustment, they'll see how much fun these are.
 There is no need to stop to empty out water, defog, or re-adjust the straps.

 The full face snorkel mask has a separate chamber for breathing, so the viewing section doesn't fog up.
-If your kids are anything like mine, having a mask that isn't constantly fogging up is going to go a long way to everyone having a more enjoyable time!
+If your kids are anything like mine, having a mask that isn't constantly fogging up is going to go a long way to EVERYONE having a more enjoyable time!